 1. Check For Toilet Leaks

 If your toilet is leaking water from the tank into the bowl, it could be costing you on your monthly water bill!
 To check for a leak, just grab a packet of brightly colored Kool-Aid drink mix.
-Sprinkle the powder into the tank, and wait for 30 minutes (without flushing).
+Sprinkle the powder into the tank and let it sit for 30 minutes (without flushing).

-Check the water in the toilet bowl after the 30 minutes are up.
+After 30 minutes, check the water in the bowl.
 If the color of the Kool-Aid has seeped into the bowl, then you know you have a leak.
-But the good news is that you may be able to fix the leak just by replacing the flapper!
-(If that doesn’t work, you may want to consult a plumber.)
+Fixing it could be as simple as replacing the toilet’s current flapper with a new one (but if that doesn’t stop the leak, you may need to consult a plumber.)